 What to do if your identity is stolen

 It can be a shock to discover that your personal information has been stolen.
-Perhaps you spotted some unfamiliar transactions on a financial statement, you were unexpectedly refused credit or you have received an Equifax alert about a credit search for an application you haven’t made.
+Perhaps you spotted some unfamiliar transactions on a financial statement, you were unexpectedly refused credit or (if you’re an Equifax customer) you received an alert from us about a credit search for an application you don’t recognise.

-If you suspect your information has been used fraudulently let us know so we can investigate on your behalf.
-A quick response to any unusual information on your credit report is key to limiting any possible damage to your credit score.
+If you spot any suspicious activity on your credit report – for example, for a new credit agreement that you didn’t make – let us know so we can investigate on your behalf.
+It’s important to act quickly if you spot any unusual information on your credit report, in order to limit any possible damage that potential identity theft may have on your credit score.

 - Contact lenders.
 Contact the company where you have seen the unexpected